Strain-induced exciton mobility in layered WS2 from first principles

-The electronic band structure of quantum particles in periodic solids is defined by their energy dispersion with crystal momentum, $E(\mathbf{k})$.
-Transition metal dichalcogenides (TMDs) are a class of wide band-gap semiconductors whose optoelectronic properties are strongly layer-dependent.
-While bulk TMDs exhibit an indirect gap, monolayer (ML) forms possess a direct band gap, with both the conduction and valence band extrema shifting between the two limits \cite{mak_atomically_2010, yun_thickness_2012}.
-Monolayer TMDs have emerged as a versatile platform for engineering quantum phenomena, owing to their structural tunability via chalcogen vacancies \cite{refaely-abramson_defect-induced_2018, amit_tunable_2022, hernangomez-perez_reduced_2023}, heterostructure design \cite{geim_van_2013, latini_excitons_2015, zeng_novel_2018}, and control over twist angles and moiré superlattices \cite{kleiner_designable_2024, kundu_moire_2022, merkl_ultrafast_2019}.
+Transition metal dichalcogenides (TMDs) are a class of wide band-gap semiconductors whose optoelectronic properties strongly depend on their layered structure.
+While bulk TMDs exhibit an indirect gap, their monolayer (ML) forms possess a direct band gap, with both the conduction and valence band extrema shifting between the two limits \cite{mak_atomically_2010, yun_thickness_2012}.
+Together with the strongly bound excitons formed upon light excitation, these properties led to the emergence of monolayer TMDs as a versatile platform for engineering quantum phenomena, with structural tunability via chalcogen vacancies \cite{refaely-abramson_defect-induced_2018, amit_tunable_2022, hernangomez-perez_reduced_2023}, heterostructure design \cite{geim_van_2013, latini_excitons_2015, zeng_novel_2018}, and control over twist angles and moiré superlattices \cite{kleiner_designable_2024, kundu_moire_2022, merkl_ultrafast_2019}.
+One of the common approaches for tuning the electronic and excitonic properties of TMD monolayers is the application of in-plane strain, which provides a continuous and controllable means of modulating both the electronic and excitonic behavior.
+Monolayer TMDs can sustain strains exceeding $\sim11 \%$ without mechanical failure or phase transitions \cite{feng_strain-engineered_2012, ghorbani-asl_strain-dependent_2013}, and their band structures exhibit pronounced sensitivity to such deformations.